Farm to School Institute:

 Institute applications must be submitted by teams, not individuals.
 Teams consist of 4–7 participants and should include a diverse set of collaborators.

 The Institute is designed to support programs in either the early stages of development or for taking their programming to the next level.
-We plan to select up to 12 teams to participate in the 2024-2025 program.
 We encourage and seek diverse teams that contain members of different racial and gender identity, experience levels, and program roles.

 School-based teams